 So you can relax and we will walk through it step by step.

-And most importantly: DO NOT BE AFRAID of the dative and accusative in German.
-I promise, it’s not that bad.
-I will explain what the difference is between dative and accusative in German.
+And most importantly: Don’t be afraid of the dative and accusative in German.
+I promise it’s not that bad.
+I will explain what the difference is between accusative vs dative in German.

 Genders and articles in German

 To understand the cases in a better way it is, first of all, important to understand that German works with genders.
 Instead of a single article like “the” in English, German consists of three genders and therefore three different articles.

 The genders are male or masculine (der Mann), female or feminine (die Frau) and neutral or neuter (das Kind).

 Caution: These articles do not necessarily match the “real” gender.

 For example: die Frau, feminine (the woman) but das Mädchen, neutral (the girl)